GKD-stack/cyberbullying/dc.md

 We will also use natural language processing techniques on the predictors in the direct message and comments relations to predict whether a particular comment or message could be indicative of cyberbullying.
 The results of this subprocess can be statistics that reveal how many and the frequency of hostile comments, messages that a victim recieves and from who.

-Finally, we will use the results from the subprocesses (i.g., degree centrality, frequency of hostile comments) the alongside the predictors in the demographic and cyberbullying history table as inputs for our predictive model.
+Finally, we will use the results from the subprocesses (i.g., degree centrality, frequency of hostile comments) the alongside the predictors in the demographic and cyberbullying history tables as inputs for our predictive model.

 The model can take a variety of forms including logistic regression, decision trees, random forests, support vector machines, and neural networks.
 Since there are not strong existing biases within this data, we will prioritize performance above transparency and choose a neural network model to optimize performance.